-With the trend of remote working, we see more and more people opt for living out of suitcases or backpacks.
+With the remote working trend, we see more people opt to live out of suitcases or backpacks.
 They work from home, at cafes, or anywhere in the world that has the internet.

 They’re maybe stock-traders, copy-writers, programmers, or freelancers working on their client’s projects.
-They may move after a period of time to explore other countries on their bucket list.
+They may move after a period to explore other countries on their bucket list.

-If you plan to live and work abroad, research visa requirements carefully.
+If you plan to live and work abroad, you should research visa requirements carefully.

 5. The romantic

 The romantic partners are living abroad simply because of love.
 They believe in love without borders.
-They fell in love and join their partners in their home country.
+They fell in love and joined their partners in their home country.

-Depending on their situations, their expat lives can be happy ever after or have the potential of becoming a nightmare.
-Being away from home, from their family and friend support, they surely have a difficult time adjusting to their new life.
+Depending on their situations, their expat lives can be happy ever after or potentially become a nightmare.
+Being away from home, from their family and friend support, they surely have difficulty adjusting to their new life.

 6. The travelers

-The tourist expats typically visit a country for a few months with their tourist visa while maintaining their home address somewhere else.
+The tourist expats typically visit a country for a few months with their tourist visas while maintaining their home address somewhere else.